Zdanekk/Project-books/README.md

 ## 📈 Chart Comparison

-The notebook ends with a bar chart that visually compares the three strategies:
+The notebook ends with a bar chart that visually compares all four strategies:

 - **Option 1:** All books in one bookstore
 - **Option 2:** Cheapest price per book (split orders)
 - **Option 3:** Optimized mix (best combo with working promotions)
+- **Option 4:** Scalable strategy (heuristic, fast and suitable for large-scale use)

 You can adjust test sets or extend the list for your own analysis.